paulknewton/google_drive_cleaner/README.md

 # Google Drive Cleaner

 Simple script to query a Google Drive folder, and remove any more than X files.
-Useful to avoid excessive use of storage space.
+Useful to avoid excessive use of cloud storage space.

 ## What is it?
 Google Drive is a low-cost cloud storage that can be accessed from many different devices.
 This can be accessed via a web interface or using one of the many sync clients.